 Meeting Change Notification

-Notify the registration desk of any changes to your scheduled WGMs.
-The headquarters staff posts changes to scheduled WGMs to a bulletin board near the registration desk.
+Notify the WGM registration desk of any changes to your scheduled WG sessions.
+The headquarters staff posts changes to scheduled WG sessions to a bulletin board near the registration desk and can ensure the changes it posted to event mobi.
 This alerts interested attendees of the changes and advises the staff of changes.
-You may also need to announce meeting changes to your WG’s list server or via other means as defined in your WG’s Decision Making Practices.
+You may also need to announce meeting changes on your WG’s list server or via other means as defined in your WG’s Decision Making Practices.

 Prepare a Detailed Agenda for Your Meeting

-WGs should plan the agenda for the following WGM during by Wednesday of the current meeting in order to determine room requirements and joint meetings for the following WGM.
+WGs should plan the agenda for the following WGM by Wednesday of the current WGM in order to determine room requirements and joint meetings for the following WGM.

-Agendas for upcoming Working Group Meetings are to be posted as soon as possible to the (http://wiki.hl7.org/index.php?title=WGM_information) so that Working Group Meeting attendees can plan their attendance and participation well in advance of the meeting.
+Agendas for upcoming WGM are to be posted as soon as possible to the wiki site so that WGM attendees can plan their participation well in advance of the meeting.

 HL7 HQ will send several emails to Co-chairs reminding them to post their agendas.
 Agendas can be updated as needed and reposted to the wiki site.
 Once an agenda is set you should consult with your WG prior to changing the agenda, particularly for items that might impact travel schedules.
 For example, some organizations have different representatives for V2 and V3 work so changing those agenda items could adversely impact travel plans.

-If the agenda is changed after the Working Group Meeting has started, post those changes on the bulletin board along side the HL7 registration desk at the WGM and announcement the change to the list service.
+If the agenda is changed after the WGM has started, post those changes on the bulletin board near the WGM registration desk and announce the change on the WG list service.
 Agendas should be brief but cover the major topics including, but not limited to, votes or elections that may be coming up.
 The Plenary meeting (usually in September) has a general session Monday morning (Q1, Q2) with the WGM beginning after lunch (Q3.).
 Plan your agenda accordingly.

 An agenda template is provided on the website.
 Refer to section 3.6 for a link to the template.

-Complete the Post Working Group Effectiveness Survey

-One co-chair from each of the work groups should complete the online Post Working Group Effectiveness survey.
-The survey will not be available until the week of the WGM.
-Several emails will be distributed to the co-chairs listserv reminding co-chairs of the survey, its location, and date by which responses are due.
-Completion of this survey is one of the metrics on the Work Group Health reports, so work groups are encouraged to complete the survey on time.

-Work Group Meeting Checklist
+WGM Checklist

-A , including the items discussed above, that Work Group Co-chairs need to coordinate both before and after Work Group Meeting is available online at:
+A generic checklist, including the items discussed above, that WG Co-chairs need to coordinate both before and after the WGM is available online.

-http://gforge.hl7.org/gf/project/psc/docman/?action=DocmanFileEdit&id=7577

-Following the Meeting
+Following the WGM

 Submit Meeting Room Requests for the Next WGM

-Within one week following the end of the WGM you must submit your request for your regular meeting room for the next WGM via the web form announced at the TSC Plenary meeting during the WGM (as indicated in section 3.13.6.1).
+Within one week following the end of a WGM you must submit your request for your regular meeting room for the next WGM via the web form announced at the TSC meeting during the WGM (as indicated in section 3.13.6.1).

-Submit Meeting Minutes within One Week
+Submit Meeting Minutes within Two Weeks